 Troubleshooting the BMC Helix Intelligent Integrations issues

-This topic describes the issues that you might encounter when using BMC Helix Intelligent Integrations.
+This topic describes the issues that you might encounter when accessing or using BMC Helix Intelligent Integrations on-premises gateway.

 400 error: This page isn't working.

-In addition, the swp-authproxy container logs contains one of the following error messages:
+In addition, the swp-authproxy container logs contain one of the following error messages:

 No valid user identifier was found, redirecting to the RSSO Server.